sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 Now that all that is done, it's time to load the alphas into ZBrush.
 Open the Lightbox, switch to the Brush tab and choose the alpha you want.
 Double click it and it should appear in the alpha palette.

-I recommend using the Standard brush as your alpha brush, with the following settings:
+Optimizing the brush: Select the Standard brush, Select the DragRect stroke, Brush > Backface Mask

-- Stroke Palette > DragRect
+group chnaged points
-- Brush > Backface Mask
+mask chnaged points

 ## 🖌Brushes/ Alphas/ Insert Mesh Brushes/ VDM Brushes/ Nano Meshes
 ### Overview